Founded in 1972 by John Newton, Soundmirror has grown to become the premier classical music recording and production company.

 Founded in 1972 by John Newton, Soundmirror has grown to become the premier classical music recording and production company.
 World class customer service combined with a respected team of experienced engineers and producers has become the trademark of Soundmirror.
 The location and post-production environments we create to work in give every musician and client the ability to create exceptional audio and visual recordings.

-Soundmirror’s orchestral, solo, opera, and chamber recordings have received over 80 GRAMMY nominations and awards as well as special commendations from prestigious publications.
+Soundmirror’s orchestral, solo, opera, and chamber recordings have received 135 GRAMMY nominations and awards as well as special commendations from prestigious publications.

 John Newton has been and continues to be a true trailblazer in the world of digital recording.
 In 1981, he became the head of the east coast office of Soundstream, the pioneering digital recording company founded by Thomas Stockham.
 A high point of this association was the making of the first Soundstream 8-track digital recording in 1982.
 After Soundstream’s eventual demise several years later, Soundmirror stepped in to continue providing state-of-the-art digital recording services for the major record labels, which were then converting their entire catalogs from the analog to digital format.
 In 1987, Newton continued a long professional association with Philips by going to Holland for a year to upgrade and streamline their recording department.